parkjunhyo/remote-get-hostinfo/README.md

 Version
   - 0.1 : 201809, Installed Package information GET Possible
+  - 0.2 : 201810, Local running case Possible

 How to Use

 1. chagne to env.py for your enviromment.
-   WORKENV = {
+   - WORKENV = {
         "WORKPATH" : "/root/remote-get-hostinfo",
         "RESULTPATH" : "/tmp"
    }
-   "RESULTPATH" are used to get the result after complete this script.
+   - "RESULTPATH" are used to get the result after complete this script.

 2. Add to hosts information to access in hosts.py
-   {
+   - {
    "host" : "54.180.9.144",
    "port" : 22,
    "username" : "ubuntu",